yingzhemagician/yingzhemall/Portal_User Interface.markdown

 ```

 ------
-#### 10.Get the details of the currently logged in user and force login
+#### 10. Get the details of the currently logged in user and force login
 **/user/get_information.do**